jesse-ai/docs/docs/routes.md

 A typical example might be to use the daily time frame to detect the bigger trend of the market, and the hourly time frame to detect the smaller trend.

 ::: tip
 This is a common feature that professional traders use in their manual trading.
-However, in algorithmic trading it gets tricky because of the [Look-Ahead Bias](https://www.investopedia.com/terms/l/lookaheadbias.asp).
+However, in algorithmic trading, it gets tricky because of the [Look-Ahead Bias](https://www.investopedia.com/terms/l/lookaheadbias.asp).
 This issue _is completely taken care of_ in Jesse.
 :::

 All you need to do is to define extra candles.
 The syntax for `extra_candles` is the same as `routes` except no need to define the _strategy_ name at the end.